 Leopold Charles Edward George Albert was born at Claremont House near Esher, Surrey, on 19 July 1884 and was the youngest child and only son of Leopold, Duke of Albany, and Helena of Waldeck and Pyrmont.

-Charles Edward was born four months after the death of his father and was styled His Royal Highness The Duke of Albany from birth.
+Charles Edward was born four months after the death of his father and was styled HRH The Duke of Albany from birth.
 The young duke was baptised privately at Claremont on 4 August 1884 and publicly in Esher Parish Church on 4 December 1884 four months later.
 His godparents were: Queen Victoria (paternal grandmother); Albert Edward, Prince of Wales (paternal uncle); Princess Helena (paternal aunt); Princess Louise (paternal aunt); Frederica of Hanover (his father’s second cousin); Alexis, Prince of Bentheim and Steinfurt (his mother’s brother-in-law); and George Victor, Prince of Waldeck and Pyrmont (his maternal grandfather).

 Charles Edward was raised as a Prince of the United Kingdom and he was taught by his mother to never bring shame to his father’s name.
 In 1899, Charles Edward became heir to the dukedom of Saxe-Coburg and Gotha after the death of his cousin, Alfred, Hereditary Prince of Saxe-Coburg and Gotha and left England to continue his education in Germany.
 Charles Edward didn’t have long to wait before gaining his inheritance as his uncle, Alfred, Duke of Saxe-Coburg and Gotha, died in 1900.